ExcelDataReader/ExcelDataReader/README.md

 - `GetDouble()`, `GetInt32()`, `GetBoolean()`, `GetDateTime()`, `GetString()` return a value from the current row cast to their respective type.
 - `GetNumberFormatString()` returns a string containing the formatting codes for a value in the current row, or `null` if there is no value.
 See also the Formatting section below.
 - `GetNumberFormatIndex()` returns the number format index for a value in the current row.
 Index values below 164 refer to built-in number formats, otherwise indicate a custom number format.
+- `GetCellStyle()` returns an object containing style information for a cell in the current row: indent, horizontal alignment, hidden, locked.
 - The typed `Get*()` methods throw `InvalidCastException` unless the types match exactly.

 ### CreateReader() configuration options